AlgyJr/ios_guides/Table-View-Guide.md

 an instance of the wrong type of cell.
 Also be sure to register a cell identifer with the `UITableView` before attempting to dequeue a cell using that identifier.
-Attempting to call `dequeueReusableCell` with an unregistered identifier will cause your app to crash.
+Attempting to call `dequeueReusableCell(withIdentifier: for:)` with an unregistered identifier will cause your app to crash.

 * When we explicitly instantiated each cell object in `cellForRowAt` we were able to specify the cell `style: .Default`.
-When we called `dequeueReusableCell` there was no place to specify the style.
+When we called `dequeueReusableCell(withIdentifier: for:)` there was no place to specify the style.
-When using `dequeueReusableCell` you have no control over the initilization of your cell.
+When using `dequeueReusableCell(withIdentifier: for:)` you have no control over the initialization of your cell.
 [In practice][cellstyle], you will want to create your own subclass of `UITableViewCell` and add initialization common to all cells in the class in the initializer.

 * Any configuration of the cell on a per row basis should be done in `cellForRowAt`.
 When designing a custom cell class be sure to expose a way to configure properties you need to change on a per row basis.
-In this case the built-in `UITableViewCell` gives us access to its `textLabel` so that we are able to set different text for each row.
+In this case, the built-in `UITableViewCell` gives us access to its `textLabel` so that we are able to set different text for each row.
-With more complex cells however, you may want to provide convenience methods that wrap the configuration logic within the custom cell class.
+With more complex cells, however, you may want to provide convenience methods that wrap the configuration logic within the custom cell class.

-* There are no guarantees on the state of the cell that is returned by `dequeueReusableCell`.  __The cell will not necessarily be in the newly initialized state.__  In general, it will have properties that were previously set when configuring it with the data of another row.
+* There are no guarantees on the state of the cell that is returned by `dequeueReusableCell(withIdentifier: for:)`.  __The cell will not necessarily be in the newly initialized state.__  In general, it will have properties that were previously set when configuring it with the data of another row.
 Be sure reconfigure __all__ properties to match the data of